Assessment

 }

-instanceId - a reference to the InstanceId used for requesting an access token
+• instanceId - a reference to the InstanceId used for requesting an access token.
+This is unique for every client

 To invoke any of the endpoints, an access token must be acquired through the PageUp Auth service using credentials provided by the PageUp team.
-Results from the Acecss token request will include an expires_in field which indicates the number of seconds before the token expires (as of time of writing, 600 seconds).
+Results from the Access token request will include an expires_in field which indicates the number of seconds before the token expires (as of time of writing, 600 seconds).
 It is recommended that the token be reused until it expires (or nears expiry).
-To retrieve an access token, the assessment provider must use the clientId and clientSecret the matches the tenant from which the assessment order originated from.
+To retrieve an access token, the assessment provider must use the clientId and clientSecret the match the tenant from which the assessment order originated.
 The section below describes the concepts around multi-tenancy and access tokens.

 Multi-tenancy and Access Tokens